 17. WordStream Keyword Research — Free Tool

-The tool scans your site content and shares industry-specific suggestions cutting down the time you’d have otherwise spend weeding out irrelevant keywords.
-The performance data additionally help you select keywords suited to your marketing budget.
+The tool scans your site content and shares industry-specific suggestions, cutting down the time you’d have otherwise spent weeding out irrelevant keywords.
+The performance data additionally helps you select keywords suited to your marketing budget.

 Wordstream is a good substitute for Keyword Planners.